zeek/zeek-docs/doc/scripts/base/bif/strings.bif.zeek.rst

    Splits a string into an array of strings according to a pattern.

-   :str: The string to split.
+   :param str: The string to split.

-   :re: The pattern describing the element separator in *str*.
+   :param re: The pattern describing the element separator in *str*.

    :returns: An array of strings where each element corresponds to a substring